fandora-network/docs/docs/nightfall/tools/nightfall-wallet.md

 From the Nightfall Assets page, click on the `Deposit` button to the right of the chosen asset, or navigate to the L2 Bridge page.

 1. Check that Transfer mode is set to `Deposit`
-2. Check that the desired token is selected (WETH, MATIC, etc.)
+2. Check that the desired token is selected (WETH, FANDORA, etc.)
 3. Enter the value to be deposited in your Nightfall wallet, click `Transfer`
 4. Review the transaction on the pop-up
 5. Click `Create Transaction`